The Department of Pharmacology & Therapeutics at McGill University maintains several key resources for use by faculty and students for their research.

 - Bruker Impact II system for complementary ESI-MS of peptides/proteins

-- BIACORE 3000 system for label-free, real-time protein interaction analysis
+- BIACORE 3000 and T200 systems for label-free, real-time protein interaction analysis

 Contact us to discuss your projects: